Buddies

 Big/Little Buddy Program

 We have designed the Big Buddy program as a way to help “new to the team” swimmers with the ins and outs of our swim team.
 There is a lot to know and learn, and it is enormously helpful for new swimmers to have a point of reference as they join the Gators.
-As stated before, the Gator’s are 100% volunteer run, and that sense of community and volunteering spirit is not for our parents alone.
-Our veteran Gators are relied on to be a Big Buddy for our new swimmers.
+As stated before, the Gators are 100% volunteer run, and that sense of community and volunteering spirit is not for our parents alone.
+Our veteran Gators are relied on to be Big Buddies for our new swimmers.
 If you are a veteran swimmer, you may be assigned a Little Buddy for the season.

 Big/Little Buddy duties are outlined below: